22 Early Spring Perennial Flowers (Vibrant Bloomers)

 Read our list of full sun plants that bloom all summer right here!

 Old fashioned and romantic, bleeding heart is an early spring perennial that loves shade.
-The quintessential heart shaped flower is a classic for cottage flower gardens.
+The heart shaped flower is a classic for cottage flower gardens and they can also grow as native plants in certain areas.

-Puffy, petite flowers are offset by vibrant pink and white colors, all of which cascade from an arched stem.
+Puffy flowers are offset by vibrant pink and white hues, all of which cascade from an arched stem.
 If spring romance was represented in a flower, bleeding heart would be it!

-Bleeding heart flowers are delicate and cannot survive strong winds, so plant them in a shady area that is protected by a wall of your house or taller established plants.
+Bleeding heart flowers are delicate and cannot survive strong winds, so plant them in a shady area that is protected by a wall of your house or other plants.
 Use well draining, rich soil and plant in shade to part shade.

 Bloom Time: Mid Spring